 Reliability

-UPOD is expected to be available as a permanent reference tool.
-Maintenance windows will be announced prior to making UPOD unavailable.
+UPOD expected to be available as a permanent reference tool, with maintenance conducted in a development environment and copied to production environment live.

 Availability

 Software used in UPOD’s front end must be supported across the previously listed browsers, and commonly available for users to set up if required.